jdoleary/Spellmasons/docs/TasksCurrentPriority.md

 ## Bugs
 - Prevent mana scamming (done by queing up a new spell while another one is still casting and the mana hasn't been removed yet)
-- Fix target arrow issue (allows you to select people out of range)
 - Desync during ally turn (as seen in brad playthrough)
 - res spell alone should prioritize targeting dead units over living
     - reproduce: miniboss standing over corpse